mikegoat1/The-Great-Quiz/README.md

 // To add a screenshot, create an assets/images folder in your repository and upload your screenshot to it.
 Then, using the relative filepath, add it to your README.
 ## Usage

-Just a simple game to show some skill
+This is just a simple quiz.

 ## Credits